neve-linux/neveports/Usage.md

 In addition to these, you must run the system under a normal user.
 Running as the `root` user will result in early failure.

-The environment used to run `cbuild` must not be a `chroot`.
+The environment used to run `nbuild` must not be a `chroot`.
 Running inside of a `chroot` interferes with the sandbox/namespaces.
 If you really need to use a custom root, you can use `bwrap` to provide functionality equivament to `chroot`, as there is nothing preventing nesting namespaces.
 The command would be something like the following:

 ```
-$ bwrap --unshare-user --bind /path/to/my/root / --dev /dev --proc /proc --tmpfs /tmp /bin/sh
+bwrap --unshare-user --bind /path/to/my/root / --dev /dev --proc /proc --tmpfs /tmp /bin/sh
 ```

 You will also want to ensure you have sufficient RAM available.
-The `cbuild` system will by default use all CPU threads it can, unless you manually restrict it.
+The `nbuild` system will by default use all CPU threads it can, unless you manually restrict it.

 If you satisfy all this, you should be good to go.

 <a id="how_it_works"></a>

 ### How It Works

 **TL;DR:** Packages are built in a sandboxed container with limited access to